 If you’re lucky, you may have the opportunity to interview with potential employers over a meal or call-back interview.
-Even though these may feel informal, maintain your etiquette skills.
-Most think they have good manners, even if they don’t – because it’s in bad taste to point out bad manners, you’ve probably never been told you chew with your mouth open or hold your fork incorrectly.
-Do yourself a favor and read an etiquette book or take a friend to dinner for a critique of your manners.
+Even though these may feel informal, maintain a respectable level of etiquette.
+Most students think they have good manners already, even if they don’t – because it’s in bad taste to point out bad manners, you’ve probably never been told that you chew with your mouth open or hold a fork incorrectly.
+Do yourself a favor, read an etiquette book or take a friend to dinner for a critique of your manners.

 “You know like cellophane… ”

-The worst thing you can do in a job interview is to leave no impression at all.
+One of the worst things you can do in a job interview is to leave no impression at all.
 Many students try to morph into some expected version of the ideal candidate.
 This is not a good strategy.
 Try to stand out in some way.
 Wear a unique accessory, work in an interesting story or discuss a special hobby.
 Don’t veer into the bizarre, yet communicate something memorable.
 Simply allow your true self to shine through, keeping in mind that you need to filter it through a professional lens.

 “What firm are you with again?”

-Be sure to reach out to your BARBRI Legal Education Advisor for additional help and advice on how to perfect your interviewing skills.
+Be sure to reach out to your BARBRI Legal Education Advisor for additional help and advice on how to refine your job interviewing skills.